Coronavirus: German president appeals to public in 'bitterly serious situation' | DW | 14.12.2020

 Speaking to the public broadcaster Deutschlandfunk, the minister said: "I am relatively sure that we will not experience a recession like the one that occurred in the spring."

-His comments followed the agreement on Sunday between the chancellor, Angela Merkel, and the heads of the 16 German states to impose tougher restrictions in order to halt the rise in coronavirus infections.

-Although the new restrictions are set to stay in place until January 10, Merkel's chief of staff, Helge Braun, talked to the broadcaster RTL/n-tv about his expectation that this would be extended.
+Although the new restrictions currently run until January 10, Merkel's chief of staff, Helge Braun, told the broadcaster RTL/n-tv that an extension was likely.

-"I consider a comprehensive relaxation to be very, very unlikely," he said.
+"I consider a comprehensive relaxation [after January 10] to be very, very unlikely," he said.

 DW spoke with psychology professor and member of the Leopoldina Academy of Sciences, Ralph Hertwig, about whether the new restrictions will succeed in curbing the rising coronavirus infection rate.

-Hertwig was hopeful that the new lockdown would have effect as similar measures in countries such as France and Belgium which managed to bring their cases down from much higher levels.

-He said that the plan's success lies "in our hands to some extent," and that if people and stick to rules, there is no reason why the slight lifting of restrictions at Christmas will necessarily lead to so-called "super-spreader" events as seen in the USA over Thanksgiving.
+He said that the plan's success lay "in our hands to some extent," and that if people and stick to rules, there was no reason why the slight lifting of restrictions at Christmas should necessarily lead to to a renewed spike in cases, as observed after Thanksgiving in the US.

-He also pointed to the increased awareness of the urgency of Germany's situation among the public as a reason to believe that the new lockdown measures will have their intended effect.
+He also pointed to the increased awareness of the urgency of Germany's situation among the public as one reason why the measures might have the desired effect.

 "Every three minutes [in Germany], a person dies of the coronavirus.
 And I think most of the population have understood that this is really urgent.
 And in fact, the support for the new measures is very high," Hertwig said.